ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

 observation sequence of colors, which we would like to model as the observable output of an HMM.

-It should be obvious that the simplest HMM that corresponds to the urn and ball process is one in which each state corresponds to a specific urn, and for which a (ball) color probability is defined for each state.
-The choice of urns is dictated by the state transition matrix of the HMM.

 .. _hmmfig3:

 .. figure:: images/hmmfig3.png
    :align: center

-   An :math:`N` -state urn and ball model which illustrates the general case of a discrete symbol HMM.
+   An :math:`N\text{-state}` urn and ball model which illustrates the general case of a discrete symbol HMM.

+It should be obvious that the simplest HMM that corresponds to the urn and ball process is one in which each state corresponds to a specific urn, and for which a (ball) color probability is defined for each state.
+The choice of urns is dictated by the state transition matrix of the HMM.

 Elements of an HMM
 ~~~~~~~~~~~~~~~~~~